JRiggles/Canvas-Templates/README.md

 ## Requirements

-This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sonoma 14.3.1)
+This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sonoma 14.5)

-It is intended to run on Aseprite version 1.3 and requires API version 1.3-rc5 (as long as you have the latest version of Aseprite, you should be fine!)
+It is intended to run on Aseprite version 1.3.7 and requires API version 28 or greater (as long as you have the latest version of Aseprite, you should be fine!)

 ## Permissions
 When you run this plugin for the first time, you'll be aked to grant some permissions.
 This extension saves your templates in a dedicated "templates.json" file.
 Your permission is required in order to access that file and/or edit it later